renovate-bot/khulnasoft-lab-_-vul-operator/docs/tutorials/writing-custom-configuration-audit-policies.md

 called `missing`.
 Finally, we check if the `missing` set is empty.
 If not, the `deny` rule fails with the appropriate message.

-The `input` document is set by Starboard to a Kubernetes resource when the policy is evaluated.
+The `input` document is set by vul-operator to a Kubernetes resource when the policy is evaluated.
 For pods, it would look something like the following listing:

 ```json